Noisy Nonnegative Tucker Decomposition with Sparse Factors and Missing Data

 \begin{remark} For the observations with additive Gaussian noise, Liu et al. \cite{liu2012sparse} proposed a sparse NTD model with special core tensor $\mathcal{C}$, which is effective for image compression.
 Moreover, Xu \cite{xu2015alternating} proposed a gradient descent type algorithm for sparse NTD and completion with additive Gaussian noise, which used the relaxation of $\ell_0$ norm for each factor matrix.
 Besides, M{\o}rup et al. \cite{morup2008algorithms} proposed two multiplicative update algorithms for sparse NTD, where additive Gaussian noise and Poisson observations were considered with full observations.
 However, there is no theoretical analysis of error bounds about these models in \cite{liu2012sparse,morup2008algorithms, xu2015alternating}.
 Only efficient algorithms were proposed and studied to solve their resulting sparse NTD models.
-Moreover, a general loss function framework has been proposed in (\ref{model}) for sparse NTD and completion, while the special loss function with commonly used noise types is considered in the existing literature, such as additive Gaussian noise \cite{liu2012sparse, xu2015alternating}, Poisson observations \cite{morup2008algorithms}. \end{remark}
+Moreover, a unified framework for general loss functions is proposed in (\ref{model}) for sparse NTD and completion, while the special noise type is considered in the existing literature, such as additive Gaussian noise \cite{liu2012sparse, xu2015alternating}, Poisson observations \cite{morup2008algorithms}. \end{remark}